jjomarron/Overall/README.md

 -text-

 ## R (incomplete)
-I also learned R in the same graduate level class where I learned SAS.
+I learned R in the same graduate level class where I learned SAS.
 We spent less time on R but again adjusting to the syntax was just a learning curve that I felt comfortable overcoming.
 I have spent less time on R so I move slower in this language than I do in STATA or SAS but I would love to spend some more time increasing my fluency and take advantage of all that R has to offer.

 **1: [Machine Learning](.md)**